-You'll love this collection of old fashioned Belgian dessert recipes that are inexpensive and easy to make.
-As many know, Belgium is world-famous for its delicious desserts, pastry, and confections.
+The old fashioned Belgian dessert recipes are inexpensive and easy to make.
+As many know, Belgium is world-famous for its delicious desserts, pastries, and confections.
 Discover below how they possess an added touch that makes them extra special in taste and appearance.

 The Belgian Cook-Book (1915)

-The recipes in this little book have been sent by Belgian refugees from all parts of the United Kingdom, and it is through the kindness of these correspondents that I have been able to compile it.
+The Belgian dessert recipes have been sent by Belgian refugees from all parts of the United Kingdom, and it is through the kindness of these correspondents that I have been able to compile it.

 It is difficult to give any general directions for sweets.
 They should be made to look attractive, and they should be constantly varied. —Mrs. Luck

 Mix in an earthen bowl half a pint of flour, five yolks of eggs, a coffee-spoonful of castor sugar, half pint of milk (fresh), adding a pinch of salt and of vanilla; then two ounces butter melted over hot water.
 Then beat up the whites of four eggs very stiffly, and add them.

 Butter a baking-tin or sheet (since most English households have not got a gaufre iron or flip waffle iron, which is double and closes up), and pour in your mixture, spreading it over the sheet.

 When the gaufre is nicely yellowed, take it out and powder it with sugar.
 But, to render this Belgian dessert recipe absolutely successful, the correct implement (flip waffle iron) is necessary.

 Equal quantities of butter and flour, well mixed in a little beer; add also a pinch of salt.
 Make this paste the day before you require it; it is good for little patties and tarts.